 Parents.
-Can’t live with them, can’t live without them.
-While I used to say this jokingly as a kid, this statement now means more to me than it ever has.
 In my years as a teacher, I have met many types of classroom parents.
-Some have been amazing parents who I can’t teach without.
-Their support of my instruction and reinforcement of content at home is second to none.
+Some have been amazing people who made teaching their children even more rewarding.
+Their support of my instruction and reinforcement of content at home was second to none.
+Then there are those parents.
+You know, the ones who will drive you up the wall.
+You know … those parents.

 Good and bad, here are 10 parents I can instantly recognize—and I bet you can, too.

 1. The “This is My Only Child” Parent